The Debate on Timeless Aesthetics: What Makes Art & Design Last?

 What Makes Design Timeless?

 In the world of design, the concept of timelessness presents an interesting challenge.
 In a time when trends change quickly, what does it take to create something that will remain relevant for years to come?
-Minimalist aesthetics are often seen as one way to achieve it because it focuses on simple, clean lines without ornamentation that can remain timeless for many years.
+Minimalist aesthetics are often considered one way to achieve it because it focuses on simple, clean lines without ornamentation that can remain timeless for many years.
 However, when discussing the iconic designs of Charles and Ray Eames, which have been around for 70 years, can we truly call them timeless?
 I will answer this question later.

 An important concept when discussing timeless design is the idea of “form follows function” – the idea that the form of a design should follow its intended purpose.
-This concept was first articulated in 1896 by the architect Louis Sullivan and was later interpreted further by the Bauhaus as a “renunciation of all ornamentation”.1 So, while decorations can often be associated with a particular stylistic era, timeless design will focus on the function of the piece and avoid any unnecessary ornamentation.
+This concept was first articulated in 1896 by the architect Louis Sullivan and was later interpreted further by the Bauhaus as a “renunciation of all ornamentation”.1 So, while decorations can typically be associated with a particular stylistic era, timeless design will focus on the function of the piece and avoid any unnecessary ornamentation.

-In one of the last interviews about aesthetics, I spoke with designer Michael Anastassiades about the concept of timelessness.
+In one of my interviews about aesthetics, I spoke with designer Michael Anastassiades about the concept of timelessness.
 He said something very interesting: for him, timelessness can be achieved through a simple form, materials that change over time, and familiarity with the product.
 He believes that less detail in a product will keep it strong in its communication and make it timeless and relevant, and that familiarity with a product can help maintain its novelty over time.

-I find his thoughts on the concept of familiarity to be particularly important to highlight here: A lot of Designers tend to focus on the aesthetic and functional elements rather than the emotions their design is meant to evoke.
+I find his thoughts on the concept of familiarity to be particularly important to highlight here: Many Designers tend to focus on the aesthetic and functional elements rather than the emotions their design is meant to evoke.
 Familiarity is the foundation of the relationship between the design and the consumer.
 It builds trust and makes a design intuitive and understandable – isn’t it exactly these emotions that stand the test of time?

 What About Art?
 Can Art be Timeless?

-When it comes to art, I personally find the definition more difficult.
+When it comes to art, I, personally, find the definition more difficult.
 Some argue that art is always a product of its time – an extract from the current personal and (socio)cultural circumstances.
 Others believe that art, regardless of its style, is timeless.
 It reflects themes and feelings that are still relevant today.

 Let’s take Leonardo da Vinci’s Mona Lisa (La Gioconda) as an example.
 Although painted over 500 years ago, the Mona Lisa remains one of the most recognizable and iconic paintings in the world.
 Some might argue that her gentle smile is so timeless that it still inspires and captivates many people today.
 This is undoubtedly true.
 However, the style of the artwork is a classic example of Renaissance painting.
 This leads to the question: what constitutes timelessness in art?
 Is it the emotion it evokes in viewers?

-For many, art with a minimalist aesthetic is timeless.
-What if we were to transport a painting by Ad Reinhard, Chung Chang-Sup, or Mark Rothko back to the Renaissance period?
-How would these artworks appear next to Renaissance art?
-What would people of the time think of such a work?
-What emotions would it evoke?
+Another interesting thought: What if we were to transport paintings by Ad Reinhardt or Mark Rothko back to the Renaissance period?
+How would they appear next to Renaissance art?
+What would people of the time think of such works?
+What emotions would they evoke?
 This thought experiment offers an interesting perspective on the complexities of timelessness in art, underscoring the importance of context alongside emotional reaction.

 A difficult answer